Fred Wilson served in both World Wars.

 A Military Band marches at a 201 Squadron R.A.F.
 Funeral in Irvinestown in August 1943.

-War Graves can be found in both the Church of Ireland Cemetery (Above and below left) and Roman Catholic Chapel Cemetery (Below right)
+War Graves can be found in both the Church of Ireland Cemetery (Above and below) and Roman Catholic Chapel Cemetery (Bottom)

 Dont forget to look down the side of the Church of Ireland church because sadly there are many more graves to visit.